 “Dark and difficult times lie ahead.
 Soon we must all face the choice between what is right, and what is easy.”

 What gives me the greatest hope of all is you, yourself.
-You are a young woman who has always chosen right over easy.
+You are a young woman who has always chosen right over easy which in turn attracts many kind, brilliant, changemakers to you, like moths to a light.
 There are many more conversations about what it will mean to become a candidate, many factors will be considered.
+The challenge seems laughingly insurmountable.
 But it is this moment in the kitchen that my mind returns to again and again, because in it I can see how you have already leapt, and feel, even now, my own heart leap in response.